josuecau/email-starter-kit/README.md

 ## Emailing Bootstrap

-An emailing boilerplate powered by Gulp and Jade.
+An emailing boilerplate powered by Gulp and Pug.

 ### Installation